By Dady Chery

 Although the CIRH recently conferred on itself the power to grant property titles, its plans for land grabs look rather hopeless.
 Indeed the CIRH has become something of a joke.
 The “Show me the money!” campaign has had little effect on well-meaning donors, who are holding on to their funds and refusing to disburse them to the gang of foreign thieves who have latched onto the country.
 The campaign has, however, had the effect of getting the country into debt again.
 Haiti’s “leaders,” ever to do as they are told, recently borrowed money from the International Monetary Fund (IMF) and the International Fund for Agricultural Development.
 Representatives of the World Bank are expected in Haiti soon.

-As for every previous impasse, the government consolidates its power while creating a distraction.
+As for every previous impasse, the government consolidates its power while it creates a distraction.
 A group of 14 Israeli police will soon join MINUSTAH (the U.N. force in Haiti) to share their expertise in settling of countries.

 Meanwhile, executive and legislative elections are being organized for November and December 2010.
 Calls from the majority of Haiti’s political parties for the departure of Preval and the replacement of a corrupt electoral council (Conseil Electoral Provisoire, CEP) with a more acceptable council have been ignored.
 Rallies for the dissolution of the CIRH and Haitian independence from foreign domination have been met with violence.